Yann-Fañch Kemener

-Yann-Fañch Kemener in concert in Guérande.

-Yann-Fañch Loeiz Kemener (April 7, 1957 – March 16, 2019) was a traditional singer and ethnomusicologist from Brittany, born in Sainte-Tréphine, Côtes-d'Armor, France.
-Known in French as Jean-François Louis Quémener.
+Yann-Fañch Loeiz Kemener (Jean-François Louis Quémener; 7 April 1957 – 16 March 2019) was a traditional singer and ethnomusicologist from Brittany, born in Sainte-Tréphine, Côtes-d'Armor, France.

-He took part in reviving Kan ha diskan (chant et contre-chant) in the 1970s and 1980s, especially with Érik Marchand.
+He took part in reviving the kan ha diskan form of traditional music in the 1970s and 1980s, especially with Erik Marchand.
 He collected songs from the oral tradition in the Breton language.

-He sang in numerous Festoù Noz.
+He sang at numerous festoù noz (Breton festivals).

-Kemener died in Tréméven on March 16, 2019 at age 61.
+Kemener died in Tréméven on 16 March 2019 at age 61.